-Workforce Scholarships and Grants, including Youth, Adult and Displaced Workers
+Workforce Scholarships and Grants, Including Youth, Adult And Displaced Workers

 This campus is recognized by many public and non-profit organizations as an approved institution to support state and local workforce education and employment initiatives.
-As educational benefit programs become available, the campuses seek eligibility with the funding organizations.
+As educational benefit o become available, the campuses seek eligibility with the funding organizations.
 Therefore, if you are unemployed, under employed, or otherwise eligible youth or adult, you may qualify for various workforce educational benefit programs.
 Eligibility criteria for workforce educational assistance and benefits available vary by state, community and school, so check with the funding organization to see whether you qualify.